-Today, Comcast announced the launch of the next generation xFi Advanced Gateway that is WiFi 6E capable.
+The next generation xFi Advanced Gateway is WiFi 6E capable and Comcast’s most powerful device to date.
 Kunle Ekundare, Senior Director of Product Development, is one of the product engineers that helped bring this device to life.
 We spoke with Kunle about the significance of WiFi 6E, as well as what the future of WiFi technology means for consumers.

 Q: We’ve started to hear about WiFi 6E.
 What is it?

 A: Simply put, WiFi 6E is one of the most important advancements in WiFi technology over the past 30 years.
 Most people know that most, if not all, of the data traffic in consumers’ homes use WiFi to get from your Internet modem to your smartphones, tablets, game consoles or streaming devices, etc. What you may not know is that the “highway” that data uses to reach those devices is called spectrum, and that’s really important when describing WiFi 6E.

 Different bands of spectrum have different characteristics.
 The first spectrum band dedicated to WiFi was the 2.4 GHz band and it allowed data to reach devices located far away from the gateway but not super-fast.
 A few years ago, the 5 GHz spectrum band was made available for WiFi and that helped data go faster but didn’t reach as far.
 WiFi 6E uses the 6 GHz band of spectrum, which is both far reaching and very fast, plus offers more attributes like low latency which is important for gamers like me.

 In fact, both the 2.4 and 5 GHz bands provided about 600 MHz in the home and WiFi 6E alone adds an additional 1,200 MHz.
 That opens up incredible opportunities for less congestion, faster speeds and more efficiency over WiFi in the home.